Why We Don’t Feel We Can Achieve Big Goals, and What the Real Barrier Is

 Let me take this wonderful, important question step by step.

-So, why don’t we feel we can achieve big goals?
+Why don’t we feel we can achieve big goals?

-So we simply require re-seeing ourselves as normal people with big goals that are a normal part of being normal people.
+So, we simply require re-seeing ourselves as normal people with big goals that are a normal part of being normal people.

 This answer is short so I can move onto the nitty-gritty detail that will help you see yourself this way.